Gymnasium-Freiham/LUW-Shell/README.md

 Views the usage of most commands

+`lupdate`

+Updates the shell to the latest version

 Creating executables and scripts
 ----------------------------------------------------------------------
 To create a script, just create a file script.latin (Or which other name you want) and then execute